 Four polling questions were asked of the 85 people that attended the online seminar.
 The results are as follows:

 Agreed the above poll is from a small sample attending an online seminar there is enough evidence to suggest improved focus in this key area of supply chain management.

 1My colleague Jim Cameron shared a 2-part blog series entitled “Drive Value in Your Supply Chain Optimization with a Smart Use of KPIs” which adds further dimensions for change in your supply chain to meet your business goals.

 2PAT – Process Aligned Teams.
 This is a critical organizational arrangement to drive behavior change using the data as the catalyst

-Tags: EDI, Exceptions Management, Inventory Optimization, key performance indicators, KPI, Master Data, MRP, Reveal, SAP, Supply chain, supply chain management, Supply Chain Optimization
+Tags: EDI, Exceptions Management, Inventory Optimization, key performance indicators, KPI, Master Data, MRP, Reveal, SAP, Supply chain, Supply Chain Optimization